-The Cooperative Care Center is a 16-bed specialized inpatient unit, whose goal is to help patients and their families learn more about health care needs and medications, broaden their health knowledge, and develop skills to return home independent and self-assured.
-A homelike atmosphere promotes self-care and a feeling of wellness.
-Patients are urged to administer their own medications and assist in their own care.
-All patients are encouraged to bring a care partner with them.
-Nurses, pharmacists, social workers, nutritionists, and educational coordinators provide individualized educational programs for patients during their stay in the Cooperative Care Center.
-It is located on the seventh floor of the Round Wing, in Medical Center North.
+The Cooperative Care Center is a 16-bed specialized inpatient unit, which provides nursing care in a way that enables patients and their families to be active participants in their care from admission to discharge.
+Helping them to learn more about health needs and medications, broadening their health knowledge, and developing the skills that will allow them to return home independent and self-assured are all intended results of the program.
+A homelike atmosphere promotes the self-care philosophy and a feeling of wellness.

+Physicians from all services-medical, surgical, and pediatric specialties-utilize this area.
+The Cooperative Care Center's all-R.N. nursing staff, in conjunction with pharmacists, nutritionists, and educational coordinators, provide individualized educational programs for patients during their stay in the center.
+The center is located on the seventh floor of the Round Wing, in Medical Center North.

-Rehabilitation Centers
+Rehabilitation Center